 There might be firewall or virtual network restrictions between the PCs and printers for more secure implementation. uniFLOW Online can work with this network implementation by storing the jobs on the Canon imageRUNNER hard disk.
 A print job can be sent directly from a multi-functional device to a multi-functional device if a user wishes to release it on a different device.
 This also avoids the problem of the print job not being available if the user’s PC is turned off when they want to release their job.

 The final, most secure, and increasingly more common approach, is to have every network point isolated from each other regardless of the type of device.
 In this network configuration, each device can only talk to the Internet i.e. there is no lateral movement of any form on the local network.
 The network’s micro segmentation is the best form of “assume breach” Zero Trust principle.
 Naturally, uniFLOW Online can work seamlessly in this customer environment; all secure print jobs are stored in the cloud.
 The Canon devices then pull the jobs down directly once a user has identified and selected which jobs they want to release.
+Users can also use their mobile phone to release jobs simply by scanning a QR-code on the device UI.
+And if necessary, uniFLOW Online supports direct printing in micro segmented networks.
 The Canon device only needs a power supply and a network cable.
 No other infrastructure or services of any kind are required.